+Include:
-Include: \ 2019 undergraduate class: all students who started at your institution as first- time students and received a bachelor's degree between July 1, 2018 and June 30, 2019.

-\ only loans made to students who borrowed while enrolled at your institution.
+- 2020 undergraduate class: all students who started at your institution as first-time students and received a bachelor's degree between July 1, 2019 and June 30, 2020. - Only loans made to students who borrowed while enrolled at your institution. - Co-signed loans.

+Exclude
-Exclude: \ students who transferred in.

-- \ money borrowed at other institutions. - \ parent loans

-\ students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree)

-Provide the number of students in the 2019 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2018 and June 30, 2019.
-Exclude students who transferred into your institution 1276
+- Students who transferred in. - Money borrowed at other institutions. - Parent loans - Students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree). - Any aid related to the CARE Act or unique the COVID-19 pandemic. - H4 Provide the number of students in the 2020 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2019 and June 30, 2020.
+Exclude students who transferred into your institution.

+H5.
 Number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any loan sources, and the average (or mean) amount borrowed.

-NOTE: The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sources.
-The numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
+The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better . information about student borrowing from federal and nonfederal (institutional, state, commercial) sources.

+- The numbers, percentages, and averages for each row should be based only on the loan source specified - for the particular row.
 For example, the federal loans average (row b) should only be the cumulative average of federal loans and the private loans average (row e) should only be the cumulative average of private loans.

-undergraduate-Percent of the borrower Number in the class (defined cumulative class (defined above) who principal in H4 above) borrowed from borrowed from the types of who borrowed the types of from the types loans specified loans specified of loans in the first in the first specified in the column column Source/Type of Loan first column (nearest 1%) (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. 868 68.03% \$27,472 Include both Federal Direct Student Loans and Federal Family Education Loans. b) Federal loan programs: Federal Perkins, Federal 865 \$24,591 67.79% Stafford Subsidized and Unsubsidized.
-Include both Federal Direct Student Loans and Federal Family Education Loans. c) Institutional loan programs.
-0 0.00% \$0 0 0.00% \$0 d) State loan programs.
+Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from A Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+827 65.53% \$26,175 в Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Include both Federal Direct Student Loans and Federal Family Education Loans.
+819 64.90% \$24,390 С Institutional loan programs.
+0 0.00% \$0 D State loan programs.
+0 0.00% \$0 Е Private student loans made by a bank or lender.
+102 8.08% \$16,383